zoeli29/suli0089_9103_tut1_major-project/README.md

 - Moved by dragging circles around the canvas
 - Surrounding circles will be repelled and move away from the selected circle
 - The circles will rotate and change colour when it is dragged around the canvas
 - This method is different from other group members, as the `mouseDragged()` function changes both rotation and colours, and is only applied to the selected circle.
-Other group members have used methods like changing circle sizes and constant rotation of all circles
+Other group members have used methods like changing circle sizes and constant rotation of all circles.
 - The circles move slightly on its own and repel each other, mainly for more visual interest than all the circles being static.

 **Background Beads:**
 - The beads are static when the page loads, but users can interact by pressing "1", whic makes the beads move around the canvas at constant speed
 - When the beads reach the edges of the canvas, they will change direction.
-- This is different to how other group members animated the beads as they used different methods of animating the movement of the beads
+- This is different to how other group members animated the beads as they used different methods of animating the movement of the beads, such as making it mimic a flowing waterfall effect.

 ### Inspiration